edamontology/edammap/docs/manual.rst

 .. code-block:: bash

-  $ java -jar edammap-util-<version>.jar -pub-query biotools.json --query-type biotools -db-fetch db.db --log pub.log
+  $ java -jar edammap-util-<version>.jar -pub-query biotools.json --type biotools -db-fetch db.db --log pub.log
-  $ java -jar edammap-util-<version>.jar -web-query biotools.json --query-type biotools -db-fetch db.db --log web.log
+  $ java -jar edammap-util-<version>.jar -web-query biotools.json --type biotools -db-fetch db.db --log web.log
-  $ java -jar edammap-util-<version>.jar -doc-query biotools.json --query-type biotools -db-fetch db.db --log doc.log
+  $ java -jar edammap-util-<version>.jar -doc-query biotools.json --type biotools -db-fetch db.db --log doc.log

 or alternatively, with a single command:

 .. code-block:: bash

-  $ java -jar edammap-util-<version>.jar -all-query biotools.json --query-type biotools -db-fetch db.db --log all.log
+  $ java -jar edammap-util-<version>.jar -all-query biotools.json --type biotools -db-fetch db.db --log all.log

 .. note::
   Fetching of content could be repeated multiple times in the span of a few days to get more complete content of publications, webpages and docs, as some absent information could be filled in subsequent fetches, when for example resources that were temporarily unavailable will be up again (while on the other hand, ``-db-fetch`` will not try to re-fetch content that is already deemed to be final in the database, thus saving time and resources).